 Short films produced after May 1, 2018 with the duration of not more than 35 minutes are accepted for the Short Films Competition.

 Acceptable format for Short Films Competition is DCP.

 Screening copies of the films selected for Competition programs should be in original language with English subtitles, if the original language is not English.

-Films which participate at the Non-competition section (except Retrospective screenings) shouldn’t be previously screened in Russia.
+Films which participate at the Out-of-Competition section (except Retrospective screenings) shouldn’t be previously screened in Russia.

 Entry-form must be accompanied by the following documentation:

 - The dialogue list in the original language and in one of the following languages: Russian, English;